Puff pastry pizza tarts are so simple, easy to make, and sooo yummy.

 Well, that’s exactly the reason why it’s soooo convenient to keep a pack or two of puff pastry in your fridge.
 Twenty minutes and there you go, you got a delicious, crispy snack on your table.

 Your kids want pizza, and you don’t want to mess the kitchen making the dough and waiting for it to rise?
-Puff pastry pizza tarts will be done in minutes, and you’ll leave a clean kitchen behind.
+Puff pastry pizza tarts will be done in minutes, with much less hustle than a mini pizzetta, leaving a clean kitchen behind.

 It’s so easy to make them